Sourdough Dutch Baby Recipe (Skillet Pancake)

 How do I store leftovers?

-Refrigerate leftovers in an airtight container for up to 2 days.
-Reheat in the oven or toaster oven to crisp the edges.
+Store leftovers in an airtight container in the fridge for up to 2 days.
+Reheat in the oven or toaster oven to help bring back some crispness.

-A cast iron skillet is ideal for a golden, crisp edge and even heat.
-A 10-inch skillet works best, but 9- or 12-inch pans will still work — just expect the pancake to be thicker or thinner accordingly.
+A cast-iron skillet is ideal for even heating and crispy edges.
+A 10-inch pan works best, but nearby sizes will still work—just expect a slightly thicker or thinner result.

 pin for later